cbosoft/cvec/readme.md

 # Installation

 Depends only on a c compiler.
-I've used `GNU make` for making the build process easy, but there's nothing GNU-exclusive in the source, this should be poartable even to windows, but I've not tried it.
+I've used `GNU make` for making the build process easy, but there's nothing GNU-exclusive in the source, this should be portable even to windows, but I've not tried it.

 Compile and build from terminal: